frerich/smartconstructor/README.md

     newtype NonEmptyList a = NonEmptyList [a]
     newtype Interval = Interval (Integer, Integer)

-You can use 'makeSmartCtor' to generate smart constructors as follows:
+You can use `makeSmartCtor` to generate smart constructors as follows:

     -- Defines 'makePositive :: Int -> Maybe Positive'
     makeSmartCtor defaultOptions ''Positive [|(> 0)|]